Contact Us Today

 Industry pays the provincial carbon tax directly and a portion of the industrial carbon tax revenue is put into incentives for cleaner operations via the CleanBC Program for Industry, enabled through GGIRCA.

-Alberta voted in an NDP government in 2015, which unveiled its Climate Leadership Plan, including an economy-wide carbon tax, later that year.
-The revenue would be used for direct rebates to Albertans, lowering taxes, investment in public transit, and clean energy research.
-The Climate Leadership Implementation Act was introduced in the Alberta Legislature in May 2016, and a carbon tax was imposed January 1, 2017.
+In 2015, Alberta’s NDP government unveiled its Climate Leadership Plan, which included an economy-wide carbon tax.
+The revenue would be used for direct rebates to Albertans, lowering taxes, investing in public transit, and researching clean energy.
+The Climate Leadership Implementation Act was introduced in May 2016, and a carbon tax was imposed January 1, 2017.

-In April 2019, a provincial election was held, and was won by Jason Kenney’s United Conservative Party (UCP).
+In April 2019, a provincial election was won by Jason Kenney’s United Conservative Party (UCP).
 A central plank to Kenney’s campaign had been to rescind the carbon tax.
-Just a few weeks after his election, Kenney introduced An Act to Repeal the Carbon Tax in the Alberta Legislature.
+Just a few weeks after his election, Kenney introduced An Act to Repeal the Carbon Tax.
 The removal of the provincial carbon tax prompted the federal government to introduce the federal carbon levy on January 1, 2020.
 The Alberta government challenged the tax in its provincial court, and Alberta’s Appeals Court sided with the province, finding the legislation unconstitutional.